-We also may make rights offerings to our stockholders at prices less than net asset value, subject to applicable requirements of the 1940 Act.
+We also may make rights offerings to our stockholders at prices less than net asset value, subject to applicable requirements of the 1940 Act, including stockholder approval of such rights offerings.
 If we raise additional funds by issuing more shares of our common stock or issuing senior securities convertible into, or exchangeable for, our common stock, the percentage ownership of our stockholders may decline at that time and such stockholders may experience dilution.
 Moreover, we can offer no assurance that we will be able to issue and sell additional equity securities in the future, on terms favorable to us or at all.